ferchas/codingLessons/README.md

 # codingLessons
 Train coding skills on javascript

 In this secction you can find a list of lessons for coding skills.
-It has a soluion on javaScripot.
+It has a soluion on javaScript.

 #### Lesson 1
 ###### BinaryGap